luiscape/unosat-product-scraper-analysis/README.md

 ![Figure 1: shapefiles per resource](output/analysis-copy_files/figure-html/unnamed-chunk-2-1.png)

-Figure 1 above shows that at least 16 resources contain single shapefiles.
+Figure 1 above shows that at least 16 resources contain single shapefiles (**12%** of UNOSAT datasets).
 That means that, on their respective datasets, a geo-preview will very likely not cause confusion to the users.
 For a more detailed review, please refer to the [analysis page](output/analysis.md).

 As a result, I see two possible actions: